AthinaDavari/Lab_Assignments_Applied_Engineering/sourcecodeanalyzer/README.md

 Package: metricsexporter \
 We wanted outputFileType to be extendable.
 #### Why you selected a specific pattern?
-- A common interface to refer to all objects (of a kind).
+- Factory: A common interface to refer to all objects (of a kind).
-- Creating objects without exposing the instantiation logic to the classes which use outputFileType Objects.
+- Factory: Creating objects without exposing the instantiation logic to the classes which use outputFileType Objects.
+- Strategy: Support for more than one outputFileType
 - Null Object: Handling null cases (invalid outputFileType)

 #### Which classes participate in the pattern, serving what role?